 I’ve been experimenting with dream commands, the idea that you can ask the dream itself to do something, and it responds to you, almost as if it’s a separate entity entirely.
 So, I became Lucid by just talking to someone I hadn’t seen for years.
 I realised while talking that they’d moved to somewhere nowhere near me, so talking to them was weird, and on further questioning, realised that them being there with me was impossible.

 I shouted out ‘INCREASE CLARITY NOW!’
 And the dream responded a few seconds after, making everything more clear and illuminated.
 A few minutes later, I asked the dream, ‘What should I do with my life?
 What do I NEED to do right now?’.

 What happened next was very surprising to me.
 I heard a phone ringing.

 I looked behind me and saw a small payphone booth in the middle of a patch of grass on the street.
 I went over to it, went inside and picked up the phone.

-Not because I codlin’ control it, but because I was so surprised and shocked by the dream responding in this way that I was unsure what to do with the information.
+Not because I couldn’t control it, but because I was so surprised and shocked by the dream responding in this way that I was unsure what to do with the information.
 My subconscious had just told me a direct answer to a question I asked it, and it was fascinating.
 I then woke up a few minutes later and booked a holiday with my (then) girlfriend.
 While on this holiday, I grew as a person, and came back with more motivation than ever before.

 Now, I’m going to several countries and each time I leave the country, I come back slightly stronger, and slightly more driven to succeed in life.

-Lucid story 4 – Falling in love with the girl in black
+4: Falling in love with the girl in black

 I won’t share who this is from because they’re asked me to keep it private but this is a great story about love in a lucid dream.
-I’ve spoken on my YouTube about falling in love in a dream and this story only further re-enforces what I’ve said.
-Here we go –
+I’ve spoken on my YouTube about falling in love in a dream, and this story only further re-enforces what I’ve said.

 I look behind me and notice that there are newspapers blowing around in the wind.
 I think ‘that’s strange, it’s not been windy all day and now suddenly the wind is picking up’.
 I feel an overwhelming sense of passion and happiness even though the weather is dark and miserable.